DeclanHoare/hypermatix64/README.md

 ONLY remove dependencies which were both installed because of that option and are not needed by anything else).

-It is literally unusable in its current state (it will not launch) and I have decided to commit it to GitHub already for development purposes.
+It is completely useless in its current state, with parts of the old backend rooted out already with nothing to replace them yet.
+I'm working on it.